ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_cnn.md

 #### Model architecture

 Next, we specify the network architecture.
-In the following example, we use predefined convolutional neural network (CNN) denoted by `ModelConv` defined in `pypopsyn/learning/models/model_conv.py`.
+In the following example, we use a predefined convolutional neural network (CNN) denoted by `ModelConv` defined in `pypopsyn/learning/models/model_conv.py`.
 This CNN is designed to adapt to any input size specified by the `input_shape` parameter and produce an output with a length specified by `num_parameters`.
-In this specific example we are setting it to receive an input array of shape $32 \times 32$ with `3` different input channels
-(three of our density maps) and outputs `2` values (corresponding to two of our pulsar population parameters).
+However, the individual CNN filters and hidden layers are fixed.
+Below, we specify an input array of shape $32 \times 32$ with `3` different input channels (three of our density maps) and an output of `2` values (corresponding to two of our pulsar population parameters).
 ```commandline
 {
     "arch": {